The most award winning

 This should help the study discern comprehension differences between the plain language informed consent and the standard consent.
 “We’ll find out how the template works for participants of low health literacy,” she adds.

-1. Hadden K, Holland J, James L. ‘Understanding the subject’ – Plain language IRB informed consents for research.
+1. Hadden K, Moore T, James L, et al. Understandable to the subject: Plain language IRB informed consents for research.
 Poster presented at the PRIM&R Advancing Ethical Research Conference, Nov.
 5-8, 2017, in San Antonio.
 Abstract: 26.